Skip to main content

 .catch((err) => console.error(err));

-After that, you can start the app to see RichText loaded with data on a page.
+Start the app to see RichText render with data on the page.

 RichText initialization